cloud-gov/cg-site/_docs/services/custom-domains.md

 ### How to set up DNS

-**Note:** If you are creating a new site on cloud.gov or you are migrating an existing site to cloud.gov that can tolerate a small amount of downtime during the migration, you can skip the first step and proceed directly to [Create CNAME record(s)](#step-2-create-cname-record-s)
+**Note:** If you are creating a new site on Cloud.gov or you are migrating an existing site to Cloud.gov that can tolerate a small amount of downtime during the migration, you can skip the first step and proceed directly to [Create CNAME record(s)](#step-2-create-cname-record-s)

 #### Step 1: Create TXT record(s)